redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 #### Manual SSL Configuration

-The default settings are ssl = true and freeipa = false.
-It is ok to leave things as-is.
+Override ssl to true. freeipa should be false which is the default.

 #### IPA Configuration

-ssl is enabled by default.
-Override the freeipa value and set it to true.
+Override ssl and freeipa values and set them to true.

 ### Compute

 In both cases (manual or IPA SSL configuration) only ssl needs to be set to true if the Controller node has ssl enabled.

+Be sure to verify that the interface names match the system.

 ## Apply Configuration